olton/ImenaAPI.dart/README.md

 ```

 ## Get domains by name
 You can get domain list, filtered by part of name.
 To get filtered domains, you must call method `domainsBy()`.
+If you pass `filter` argument, you get all domains on your account.

 Method definition
 ```dart